build-wars/gwmultilaunch/readme.txt

 ==FAQ==

+Q: How do I use Texmod with this?

+A: To launch a Texmoded copy:
+   # Select the copy you will be launching and click "Set Registry Path"
+   # Click "Clear Mutex"
+   # Open Texmod and launch the copy

 Q: Do I have to always use the launcher or the special shortcuts?

 A: No, you only need to use the launcher or special shortcuts when you wish to launch multiple copies of Guild Wars.

 Q: When I try to launch a second copy, it just takes me back to the first.
 Why?

-A: Either, the wrong edition of the launcher is being used or you gw.exe was run as admin and the launcher does not have proper access to it.
+A: Either, the wrong edition of the launcher is being used or gw.exe was run as admin and the launcher does not have proper access to it.
 If you are on a 64 bit operating system, you MUST use the 64-bit edition of the launcher.
 Easy way to check is to see if there is a "C:\Program Files(x86)" folder.
 Otherwise, if gw.exe was ran as admin (Vista/7), you need to run the launcher as admin as well.
 Right click the launcher shortcut and click "Run as Administrator".

 Q: Why do I get a "gw.dat is locked" message?